S&H Green Stamps

 S&H Green Stamps was a line of trading stamps popular in the United States from 1896 until the late 1980s.
 They were distributed as part of a rewards program operated by the Sperry & Hutchinson company (S&H), founded in 1896 by Thomas Sperry and Shelley Byron Hutchinson.
-During the 1960s, the company issued more stamps than the U.S. Postal Service, and distributed 35 million catalogs a year.
-Customers received stamps at the checkout counter of supermarkets, department stores, and gasoline stations among other retailers, that could then be redeemed for products from the catalog.
-Top Value Stamps ceased operations in the early 1980s, after which S&H would accept savings books for those left with unredeemed Top Value books, before S&H themselves also ceased business.
+During the 1960s, the company issued more stamps than the U.S. Postal Service and distributed 35 million catalogs a year.
+Customers received stamps at the checkout counters of supermarkets, department stores, and gasoline stations among other retailers, which could then be redeemed for products from the catalog.
+Top Value Stamps ceased operations in the early 1980s, after which S&H accepted savings books for those who had unredeemed Top Value books, before S&H itself ceased business.

-S&H Green Stamps had several competitors, including Greenbax Stamps offered by Piggly Wiggly, Gold Bell Gift Stamps (in the Midwest), Triple S Stamps (offered by Grand Union Supermarkets), Gold Bond Stamps, Blue Chip Stamps, Plaid Stamps (a project of A&P Supermarkets), Top Value Stamps, King Korn Stamps, Quality Stamps, Gunn Brothers given by Safeway, Buccaneer, and Eagle Stamps (a project of several divisions of the May Department Stores Co. of St. Louis, Missouri, and offered, notably, by May Company stores, supermarkets, drug stores, gas stations, and dry cleaners in the Cleveland, Ohio, area).
+S&H Green Stamps had several competitors including Greenbax Stamps offered by Piggly Wiggly, Gold Bell Gift Stamps (in the Midwest), Triple S Stamps (offered by Grand Union Supermarkets), Gold Bond Stamps, Blue Chip Stamps, Plaid Stamps (a project of A&P Supermarkets), Top Value Stamps, King Korn Stamps, Quality Stamps, Gunn Brothers given by Safeway, Buccaneer, and Eagle Stamps (a project of several divisions of the May Department Stores Co. of St. Louis, Missouri and offered, notably, by May Company stores, supermarkets, drug stores, gas stations, and dry cleaners in the midwest area).

 History

 Beginnings

 Sperry & Hutchinson began offering stamps to U.S. retailers in 1896.
 The retail organizations that distributed the stamps were primarily supermarkets, gasoline filling stations, and stores.
 They bought the stamps from S&H and gave them as bonuses to shoppers based on the dollar amount of a purchase.
-A 1963 magazine article stated that the average supermarket paid $2.45 for the stamps needed to fill one collector book.
+A 1963 magazine article stated that the average supermarket paid $2.45 ($25.36 in 2024 dollars) for the stamps needed to fill one collector book.

 The stamps were issued in denominations of one, ten, and fifty points, perforated with a gummed reverse.
 As shoppers accumulated the stamps, they moistened the reverse and mounted them in collector's books, which were provided free by S&H. The books contained 24 pages and filling a page required 50 points, so each book contained 1,200 points.
-Shoppers could then exchange filled books for premiums, including housewares and other items, from the local Green Stamps store or catalog.
+Shoppers could exchange filled books for premiums, including housewares and other items, from the local Green Stamps store or catalog.
 Each premium was assigned a value expressed by the number of filled stamp books required to obtain it.

 Classification

 Green Stamps were one of the early retail loyalty programs, by which retailers purchased the stamps from the operating company and then gave them away at a rate determined by the merchant.
-Some shoppers would choose one merchant over another because they gave out more stamps per dollar spent.
+Some shoppers chose one merchant over another because they gave out more stamps per dollar spent.